gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-textures.md

 <p>Texture coordinates are often shortened to texture coords, texcoords or UVs
 (pronounced Ew-Vees).
 I have no idea where the term UVs came from except that vertex positions often use <code>x, y, z, w</code> so for texture coordinates they decided to use
-<code>s, t, u, v</code> to try to make it clear which of the 2 types you're refering to.
+<code>s, t, u, v</code> to try to make it clear which of the 2 types you're referring to.
 Given that though you'd think they'd be called Es-Tees and in fact if you look at the texture wrap settings they are called <code>TEXTURE_WRAP_S</code> and
 <code>TEXTURE_WRAP_T</code> but for some reason as long as I've been working